Fardeen74/Fardeen74/README.md

 # 🎯 Fardeen Shaikh
-Hii, Fardeen Shaikh here.
-Im a Software Developer and Computer Science enthusiatist currently pursuing **Masters of Computer Applications (MCA)** at MET Insitute of Computer Scicence, Mumbai, IN.
+📍 Hii, Fardeen Shaikh here.
+Im a Software Developer and Computer Science enthusiatist currently pursuing **Masters of Computer Applications (MCA)** at MET Institute of Computer Scicence, Mumbai, IN. <br /> <br />
+📍 I am seeking a position that will allow me to develop and strengthen my skills while applying them to achieve both personal and professional goals.
+Additionally, I am eager to learn and contribute to the innovation and experimentation with technology within the software industry

-## My Skills
+## 🛠️ My Skills
  ![My Languages](https://skillicons.dev/icons?i=js,ts,py,java,html,css)

 ---